cambrianone/payload-images/README.md

 ### [`check-oracle/src/index.ts`](./check-oracle/src/index.ts)
 This TypeScript implementation creates an oracle validation instruction.
 It:
 - Processes input from the `CAMB_INPUT` environment variable
+- Generates data to store in oracle storage
 - Derives program addresses using seeds for the proposal storage and PoA state
 - Constructs an instruction to check oracle data with proper account metadata
 - Returns the formatted instruction data as JSON to stdout